AbyssWaIker/Currency-Converter-Microsevice-/readme.md

 # What is required?

 ## Dependecies
 First things first.
-To even compile any rust project you need [rust toolchain](https://www.rust-lang.org/learn/get-started) (Whatever instruction I put here won't be as up-to-date and fit to any use case as official ones).
+To even compile any rust project you need [rust toolchain](https://www.rust-lang.org/learn/get-started) (Whatever instruction I put here won't be as up-to-date and fitting your use case as official ones).

 Also the curl crate require openssl development libraries